Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 Thompson exhaled and did that visibly-trying-to-relax thing again, a little more successfully this time. "...Okay."

 "Right.
 So: considering this was your first action, you did *very* well.
 You know your tactics and you know your weapon systems, and you know how to use them.
 Hell, you taught us about the shieldsticks, and I think we all owe you our lives just on that alone.
-So...well done."
+So... well done."

 Thompson swelled with pride at that.
 Lang could guess what was going on in the kid’s head: this was the thing he’d sworn himself to, sacrificed a lot for, put himself through a disciplined regime unlike any other to achieve… and he’d done well.
 That had to be a lifetime of validation right there.
 All things considered, he took it modestly.